team-telnyx/telnyx-java/docs/PhoneNumberOrdersApi.md

 > NumberOrderPhoneNumberResponse updateNumberOrderPhoneNumber(numberOrderPhoneNumberId, updateNumberOrderPhoneNumberRequest)

-Update a number order phone number.
+Update requirements for a single phone number within a number order.

-Updates a number order phone number.
+Updates requirements for a single phone number within a number order.

 ### Example